NextGenCMB/delensalot/docs/source/index.rst

 Quadratic estimated lensing reconstruction comes from the built-in interface to `Plancklens`_.
-Iterative lensing reconstruction comes from the curved sky implementation of `LensIt`_.
-D.lensalot is best used via :ref:`Configuration Files`.
+Iterative lensing reconstruction comes from the curved sky implementation of `LensIt`_. delensalot is best used via :ref:`Configuration Files`.

-If you are new to D.lensalot, go check out how to :ref:`get started`.
+If you are new to delensalot, go check out how to :ref:`get started`.

 .. _Plancklens: https://github.com/carronj/plancklens